All Categories

 ISO Classifications and Sterility Requirements

-Designing clean rooms for medical facilities involves adhering to specific ISO classifications, such as ISO 14644, which defines cleanliness levels critical for various healthcare environments.
-The classification system, which ranges from ISO Class 1 to ISO Class 9, guides the design of areas like surgery rooms and sterile processing spaces, ensuring they meet stringent sterility requirements.
-These classifications affect essential design features, including air exchange rates, pressure differentials, and surface finishes, all of which are critical for maintaining sterility.
-For instance, ISO Class 7 cleanrooms, like the one completed by Hemsons International and Fabtech Technologies in Sri Lanka, emphasize the importance of implementing international cleanroom standards (World Health Organization and FDA) to optimize healthcare and pharmaceutical settings.
+When designing clean rooms for hospitals, there are certain ISO classifications that must be followed, relying on sources like ISO 14644 that detail how clean an area needs to be for a given health care facility.
+The classification system, from ISO Class 1 to ISO Class 9, is used to design spaces like surgery rooms and sterile processing spaces to ensure they meet strict sterility needs.
+These categories determine important design parameters such as air change rates, pressure gradients, and surface finishes, all of which are important in maintaining sterility.
+For example, ISO Class 7 operating theatres such as the one constructed in Sri Lanka by Hemsons International in collaboration with Fabtech Technologies, underline the need to maintain international cleanroom standards (World Health Organization and FDA) in healthcare and pharmaceutical setups.

 Laminar Flow Systems for Contamination Control